 University of Bolton

-As a graduate of this course, you’ll be eligible to apply for Level 2 Provisional Accreditation as a Cognitive Behavioural Psychotherapist with BABCP.
-During your studies, we’ll guide you to develop the knowledge, skills and attitudes that underpin CBP practice.
-You’ll explore the underlying principles and have opportunities to develop skills in the assessment of clients and the analysis of their presenting difficulties.
-You’ll be encouraged to develop a detailed knowledge of CBP techniques, as well as of models of anxiety disorders and depression, and their application to clinical casework.
+As a graduate of this course, you'll be eligible to apply for Level 2 Provisional Accreditation as a Cognitive Behavioural Psychotherapist with BABCP.
+During your studies, we'll guide you to develop the knowledge, skills and attitudes that underpin CBP practice.
+You'll explore the underlying principles and have opportunities to develop skills in the assessment of clients and the analysis of their presenting difficulties.
+Our expert team will guide you as you develop a detailed knowledge of CBP techniques, and build your understanding of the models of anxiety disorders and depression, and their application to clinical casework.